eigentaylor/eigentaylor.github.io/_previews/2026-03-04-avstrategy.md

 > **Sincerity**: An approval vote is **sincere** if for any candidate you *do* vote for, you also approve all candidates you strictly prefer to them.
 That is, you do not leave any "holes" in your ballot between candidates you voted for.
 Alternatively, a sincere ballot is one where you draw a "line of acceptability" somewhere in your ranking, and approve everyone above that line.

-For example, if I prefer A > B > C > D, then voting for A and C would be insincere, because I left a hole between A and C by not voting for B. The leader rule says this is *never* optimal, in practice.
-The leader rule says you should always draw that line of acceptability right below the leader or right above (depending on how you feel about the most important race between the leader and challenger).
+For example, if I prefer A > B > C > D, then voting for A and C would be insincere, because I left a hole between A and C by not voting for B. Some people really don't like the term "sincere", as it implies there are multiple "sincere" ballots, but this is the terminology used by [Approval voting theorists](https://doi.org/10.2307/1955105){:target="_blank"}.
+We distinguish between the idea of an "honest ballot" (the approval ballot most truly consistent with the voter's inherent sense of acceptability towards the candidates) and one of many "sincere" ballots, which are consistent with some projection of the voter's nuanced ranking down to any "line of acceptability".

+The leader rule says leaving a hole in your ballot is *never* optimal, in practice.
+You should always draw that line of acceptability right below the leader or right above (depending on how you feel about the most important race between the leader and challenger).

 The basic idea is